Amazon A+ Content Templates and Best Practices: What modules are there?

 They can try out the products, touch them, and examine them from all sides.
 And they can consult a salesperson who answers their questions and presents them with alternatives.

-While you cannot hire a virtual shop assistant on Amazon, you can at least answer the most common customer questions with the FAQ section and provide advice on features, for example.
+While you cannot hire a virtual shop assistant on Amazon, you can at least answer the most common customer questions with the FAQ section and advise them on functions, for example.

-In doing so, you also draw customers’ attention to your own products instead of those of your competitors.
-Because whether you like it or not: your competitors are just a click away as well.
+By doing so, you also draw customers’ attention to your own products instead of those of your competitors.
+Because whether you like it or not: your competitors are just one click away as well.

 Tell the story of your brand